 4 hours or longer

 A layover of four hours or longer makes a quick visit into Amsterdam a real option, especially if your luggage has been checked through to your final destination and you have your boarding pass for the onward flight.
 I’m surprised by how few people actually consider this.
 I mean, Amsterdam is one of the most beautiful and fascinating cities in the world!
 Trains run directly from the airport (the station is a minute’s walk from any of the Arrival Halls) on a very frequent basis and the journey to Amsterdam Centraal (Central Station) takes approximately 20 minutes.
+Please note that, depending on your nationality, you may need a visa to enter The Netherlands.
 Here are several options for a quick visit to Amsterdam:

 Go it alone: Purchase a return ticket, then take the train to Amsterdam Centraal (make sure you only board a train that goes to Centraal).
 When you exit Amsterdam Centraal, you can either opt for a canal tour (boats leave from and return to the station’s doorstep) for a 1.5 hour tour along the canals.
 You can also choose to stretch your legs – I’ve included suggested walking routes below which can be done in an hour or as long as several hours (depending on your pace or how much time you have).
 These routes takes you past some of my favourite parts of Amsterdam including the Brouwersgracht (one of the most picturesque canals), the Jordaan neighbourhood, the Anne Frank House, the Nine Streets neighbourhood, the intersection of the Keizersgracht/Leidsegracht, the Begijnhof (or Nunnery) and the Groenburgwal (another impossibly picturesque canal) before leading you back to the station.

 View Quick walk around Amsterdam in a larger map